microbus-io/fabric/docs/dogma/topology.md

 Typically, all microservices are bundled into a single [`Application`](../structure/application.md) for purpose of local development.
 This way, the entire application is spun up through the IDE and development is as simple as working with a monolith.
 Breakpoints can be placed in any of the microservices.

-In this diagram 9 microservices are hosted inside a single executable that is spun up by the IDE.
-The microservices communicate via a single NATS cluster with one node.
+In the following diagram, 9 microservices are hosted inside a single executable that is spun up by the IDE.
+The microservices communicate via a single NATS node.

 <img src="./topology-1.drawio.svg">
 <p>